Could Former Colleagues In The Midlands Have The Answers?

 Brian worked in several locations across the country, so former colleagues could prove vital in the family’s search for the truth in memory of their husband, dad and grandad.
 We’re determined to help Brian’s family and in sharing his story, we hope to jog someone’s memory and warn others of the ongoing risk from this silent killer.”
-Nick Woods - Associate Solicitor
+Nick Woods - Associate Paralegal

 A native of Loughborough, Brian worked for Darlington Insulation (known as Darchem) from 1967-1994, on sites across the country as a sheet metal worker and site supervisor.
 Based in the company’s Birmingham premises, his first job was at Drakelow Power Station near Burton upon Trent in Staffordshire but he also spent time at Rolls-Royce in Coventry, and the GEC factories in Coventry and Leicester.